AP-CSP-Assignments/hangmang-mini-project/README.md

 |`void remove(vec, ind)`|Removes the element at `ind` of the vector `vec`.
 Elements after the element at `ind` are shifted over to the left.
 The size of the vector is decreased by 1.|
 |`int length(vec)`|Returns the number of elements in the vector.|

-# Instructions - Wordle Clone
+# Instructions - Hangman Clone
 Do the following in the file named `hangman.cpp`.

 You will create a simpler version of the Hangman game.
 Players are tasked with correctly guessing an eight-letter word.
 The program should display the a hint formatted in the following way after each guess: